puppetlabs/puppet-docs/source/pe/3.7/console_rake_api.markdown

 There are two ways to specify arguments for a task.
 PE 3.0.1 and later can use both styles; PE 3.0.0 (and the PE 2.x series) can only use the environment variable style.

 >**Note**: For information on the older invocation style with named arguments expressed as environment variables, refer to the [documentation for the previous version of PE](/pe/3.3/console_rake_api_old.html).
-Note that when you have finished reviewing this documentation, you will need to navigate back to the PE 3.8 documentation.
+Note that when you have finished reviewing this documentation, you will need to navigate back to the PE3.7 documentation.

 ### Task Arguments as Parameters (`task[argument,argument,...]`)